Lawry03/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 12-directory_permissions
 Using the (mkdir -m751 my_dir) command, this sccript creates a directory called my_dir with permissions 751 in the working directory.

+## 13-change_group
+Using the (chgrp school hello) command, this script changes the group owner to 'school' for the file 'hello'.